 Nutritional supplements, like maca, are not reviewed by the FDA for safety and effectiveness.
 Information regarding the exact dosing for maca is limited.
 Studies that have evaluated the efficacy of maca for improving sexual function have used dosing regimens including 1,200 mg twice per day of dehydrated maca root, 2,000 mg per day of gelatinized maca, 500 mg three to six times per day of gelatinized maca, and 3,500 mg per day of dried maca powder.
 The results of these studies were mixed.
 Across these studies, no adverse effects were reported (6).

 Maca is a plant whose root can be eaten as food.
 It can also be turned into a variety of forms to be used as a supplement, including powder, tea, and gelatinized forms.
 Maca powder is sometimes used in smoothies.

 Roman obtains maca from a non-GMO source in Peru that grows Lepidium meyenii.
 The specific variety of maca obtained is black maca.

-Maca is one of five ingredients in Roman’s daily Testosterone Support supplement.
+Maca is one of five main ingredients in Roman’s Testosterone Support supplement.
 The supplement consists of four tablets that should be taken with water.
-Each individual tablet contains 750mg of maca root powder, for a total daily dose of 3,000mg.
+Each individual tablet contains 750 mg of maca root powder, for a total daily dose of 3,000 mg.
 This dose and color of maca was chosen based on studies looking at maca’s effects on libido and semen (3,4).

-Other ingredients in the tablet include ashwagandha root extract, cholecalciferol, magnesium citrate, zinc sulfate, microcrystalline cellulose, dicalcium phosphate, stearic acid, croscarmellose sodium, magnesium stearate, silicon dioxide, and pharmaceutical glaze (shellac, Povidone).
+Other ingredients in the tablets include magnesium citrate, ashwagandha root extract, zinc sulfate, cholecalciferol, microcrystalline cellulose, dicalcium phosphate, stearic acid, croscarmellose sodium, magnesium stearate, silicon dioxide, and pharmaceutical glaze (shellac, povidone).